HT Tran

 HT Tran (born Hien Manh Tran), is an American construction contractor, and war veteran who has received awards for his support for other veterans by hiring them in the construction industry.
 He is CEO of Anvil Builders.
 In 2015, he received the Award of Excellence from Engineering News-Record (formerly the Man of the Year award).

 Family

 Tran was born in California to South Vietnamese nationals who immigrated to the US in the late 1970s.
 He married in 2011 and has one son.
 Tran graduated from San Jose State University with a business marketing degree.

 Tran's family has a history of service in the military.
 His great uncle, Tran Van Chon, was chief of naval operations and counterpart to Admiral Elmo Zumwalt.
 His father had also served in the military there.
 His brother, Hoa Tran, enlisted in the Marine Corps after the September 11 attacks.
-The family history of military service, along with the a desire to serve inspired by a conversation with friends about effecting change, led Tran to enlist in the military.
+The family history of military service, along with the desire to serve inspired by a conversation with friends about effecting change, led Tran to enlist in the military.